-The guideline on dealing with government client for Sales Division provides the procedures for employees particularly on obtaining of information and communicating with a government client situation, submission on tender bid or quotation to a government client and payment of premium, refund of premium and payment of claim between the Group and government clients.
+The guideline on dealing with government client provides the procedures/guidance for employees when dealing with government client particularly on obtaining of information and communicating with a government client situation, submission on tender bid or quotation to a government client and payment of premium, refund of premium and payment of claim between the Group and government clients.
 The government client's business can only be accepted with prior approval of the Senior Management Committee.